ebuxheli/trolls_2016/content/about.md

 I hope that you enjoy this website and please reach out to me at **ebuxheli** at **college** dot **harvard** dot **edu** if you have any questions about the data or articles!

 If you would like to see an interactive version of the plots found in the article, head over to my [**Shiny App**](https://ebuxheli.shinyapps.io/russian_trolls/).
-If you are interested, here is a link to my old GitHub repo for this project prior to the creation of this